paulasamir16/Fortify/SSC.md

     + On the navigation pane, expand Configuration, and then select Customization
     + Under Customized Banner, select the Display a custom banner system-wide check boxIn the Enter the text to display in the banner box, type the text for your banner
     + Click SAVE
-+ You can create a banner for your organization on (Logon, Dashboard, Applications, Reports, and so on) — [Reference](https://www.microfocus.com/documentation/fortify-software-security-center/2520/ssc-ugd-html-25.2.0/index.htm#config-ssc/custom-banner.htm?TocPath=Additional%2520Fortify%2520Software%2520Security%2520Center%2520configuration%257C_____10)
++ **You can create a banner for your organization on (Logon, Dashboard, Applications, Reports, and so on) — [Reference](https://www.microfocus.com/documentation/fortify-software-security-center/2520/ssc-ugd-html-25.2.0/index.htm#config-ssc/custom-banner.htm?TocPath=Additional%2520Fortify%2520Software%2520Security%2520Center%2520configuration%257C_____10)**
-  + ??
-  + ??
 + **Changing the Support Contact Link in the About Fortify SSC Box with support portal for your organization**
   + Sign in to SSC as an Administrator
   + On the header, select Administration